A boilerplate is a vital part of any press release.

 Now It’s Your Turn

-Have a go at creating a boilerplate for your next press release and look like a PR pro.
+Have a go at creating a boilerplate for your next press release.
+It’s essential in most public relations jobs.

 Remember, keep it fact-heavy, clear in terms of language and light on hype.